kabir0x23/cybersecurity/Day-2-The-Ethical-Hacker-Methodology/01-The-Ethical-Hacker-Methodology/01-The-Ethical-Hacker-Methodology.md

 ---
 ### 2. Scanning and Enumeration:
-That is active where we go out and we take tools such as `Nmap` and `Nessus` we take those and we scan actively against the target
+That is active where we go out and we take tools such as `Nmap` and `Nessus`

-now we are looking for a open ports, vulnerabilities and what return
+	we take those and we scan actively against the target now we are looking for a open ports, vulnerabilities and what return

-Enumeration- is just looking at items and digging into them to see if we can find anything value
+**Enumeration**- is just looking at items and digging into them to see if we can find anything value

 found a open port, went on google and search about that port exploit that is enumeration